VargaJoe/sn-explorer-react/docs/implementation-tasks.md

 - [x] Implement OIDC authentication (login/logout UI)
 - [x] Remove deprecated local authentication code
 - [x] Add authentication guide documentation
+- [x] Add enhanced debug logging to TreeExplorer.tsx to trace the output of sensenetService.loadChildren and the state of treeData after loading the root node.
+Now always shows the root node even if it has no children, to ensure the tree is never empty.
+(2025-07-06)

 ---